Your shopping cart is empty.

 Photo Paper is printed on the inkjet and not a chemical photo process.
 It is probably the most used type media.
 I offer it in a Satin (semigloss) finish and Gloss.
 I recommend the gloss sparingly, in smaller sizes, and for certain images that benefit from a glass-like finish.
 Satin is generally a better choice.
 The smallest prints offered here are all on photo paper.

-Fine Art Paper is an excellent choice for any size print.
+Fine Art Paper is an excellent choice for all but the largest prints.
 There are dozens of brands on the market, but the best is Hahnemuhle Ultra Smooth Rag, in my humble opinion.
 Prints on this matte finish paper have amazing resolution and superb color rendition.

 Canvas can either be stretched on a frame or framed like any other print.
 It is best suited to medium to large prints.
 Museum wraps where the canvas is stretched over a wooden frame are a very economical way to present a print, whether large or smaller.
 Museum wraps require a printed area over the nominal print size to wrap the frame.
-For example, a 30”x40” canvas print on1.5” bars requires 1.5” for the bar, and 1” for the stretcher to staple.
+For example, a 30”x40” canvas print on 1.5” bars requires 1.5” for the bar, and 1” for the stretcher to staple.
 Thus a 30”x40” canvas print will be 35”x45”.
 If you short the person doing the stretching they will not thank you and likely cannot do it.
 This border can be either a mirrored edge of the image, or a solid color.
-It is essential you contact me before ordering any canvas prints that are not treated exactly like paper prints.
+Float frames are also an option.
+Consult a good framing shop.

 Many shops produce canvas prints that are not coated.
 ALL my Canvas prints are coated because it protects the print and inhibits canvas fading due to environmental factors – sunlight being the worst offender.
 Otherwise the canvas will yellow.

 Metal Prints are offered using a dye sublimation process on aluminum sheets with a high gloss finish.
+It is a dye transfer process similar to a contact print.
 Many hangers and mounting devices are available from vendors.
 This medium is an excellent way to obtain a print that does not require an expensive frame.
 Shipping cost does become an issue on larger print sizes.
 Call for more information.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.